-Dr. Leah Urbanosky is a hand surgery and orthopedics/orthopedic surgery specialist in Joliet, IL, Naperville, IL, and New Lenox, IL.
-On average, patients gave Dr. Urbanosky a rating of 4.5 stars out of 5.
-Areas of expertise for Dr. Urbanosky include carpal tunnel surgery, upper extremity problems, and finger joint replacement.
-Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Urbanosky studied medicine at the University of Cincinnati College of Medicine.
+Dr. Leah Urbanosky is a medical specialist in hand surgery and orthopedics/orthopedic surgery.
+She is rated highly by her patients.
+Clinical interests for Dr. Urbanosky include carpal tunnel surgery, upper extremity problems, and finger joint replacement.
+Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Urbanosky honors.
+She studied medicine at the University of Cincinnati College of Medicine.
 Dr. Urbanosky is professionally affiliated with Adventist Hinsdale Hospital.

 Clinical interests: Carpal Tunnel Surgery, Finger Joint Replacement, Elbow Arthroscopy, Shoulder Replacement, Shoulder ...
 (Read more)